xquared-design/TeamTimothy/Code/PinOut.md

 Check out [pinout.xyz](https://pinout.xyz/#) for an interactive pinout diagram and [this sparkfun tutorial](https://learn.sparkfun.com/tutorials/raspberry-gpio) for a detailed explanation of GPIO on the Raspberry Pi.

-## Buttons from left to right
+## Nominal button functions from left to right

-A, B, Combo 1, Combo 2, Z
+C button can be in joystick (button 6)

-C button can be in joystick
+A, B, Combo 1, Combo 2, Z (buttons 1-5)